keenbug/ReSheet/README.md

 In `blocks` lie all Block implementations.
 Among them:
 - `JSExpr`: A multiline JavaScript Block
 - `block-selector`: Dynamically select any available Block (using JavaScript)
 - `sheet`: A sheet of Blocks.
-Consists of lines, that can be named and can reference prior lines.
+Consists of lines that can be named and can reference prior lines.
 - `note`: A versatile Block to just write some text with markdown, embed a JavaScript expression or embed another Block.